kyma-project/community/concepts/observability-strategy/strategy.md

 ## Motivation

 The Kyma project evolved over time, from an extensibility framework with "batteries included", to a runtime that focuses on providing Kubernetes building blocks with enterprise-grade quality.
-Up until now, the Kyma Observability feature was still providing an out-of-the box in-cluster stack that gets you started immediately, but which does not qualify for the enterprise-grade qualities.
-Now, the the Kyma Observability feature is evolving, too.
+Up until now, the Kyma Observability feature is providing an out-of-the box in-cluster stack that gets you started immediately, but which does not qualify for the enterprise-grade qualities.
+Various observability backends are already available as managed services from different vendors fulfilling these criterias.
+The possibility for integration into these offerings will not only bring provide the missing value but also Openness - it is up to the users scenarios which observability system will fit best to the actual requirements.

-Various observability backends are available as managed services from different vendors.
-While users can pick and choose and can leverage benefits like cross-cluster scenarios, the integration with such externally managed services is often complex and heterogenous.
-Kyma should not invest in another opinionated solution for an in-cluster backend with enterprise-grade qualities.
-Instead, it should focus on simplifying the instrumentation and collection of the telemetry data, and the integration of the data into external solutions.
-Hereby, Kyma will as much as possible leverage the OpenTelemetry standards to provide integration options in a vendor-neutral approach.
+When Kyma supports a simple way of instrumenting, collecting and integration of the workloads telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards to provide integration options in a vendor-neutral approach, the Kyma Observability feature is ready for it's evolution too.

-With that, Kyma will shift the focus away from providing a full Observability solution; instead it will simplify the instrumentation and integration of telemetry data into external systems.
+With that, Kyma will shift the focus away from providing a full Observability solution; instead it will simplify the instrumentation and integration of telemetry data into external systems and with that will provide the support which is needed by keeping biggest flexibility.

 ## Current Situation